This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The principle is simple: replace the type in a regular function with a macro parameter, and generate different names for different type parameters through macro concatenation.
-The IMPL macro is then used to generate definitions for specific functions, a process known as instantiation.
+Its principle is very simple: it replaces the type in a regular function with a macro parameter and uses macro symbol concatenation to generate different names for different type parameters.
+Then, the IMPL macro is used to generate definitions for specific functions.
+This process can be called instantiation.

-• Poor code readability, as macro concatenation is coupled with code logic, making error messages hard to read.
+• Poor code readability: Macro concatenation and code logic are coupled, making error messages difficult to read.

-• Difficult to debug, as breakpoints can only be set at the macro expansion point, not inside the macro definition.
+• Difficult to debug: Breakpoints can only be set at the macro expansion location, not inside the macro definition.

 template <typename T>